Brianracole/osticket-prereqs/README.md

 </p>
 <p>
-From the browser with osTicket open enter your basic installtion information until database settings
+With the osTicket site open in your browser, enter the basic installation information until you reach the database settings section.
 </p>
 <br />